ETCBC/bhsa/docs/index.md

 We intend to follow a practice that allows for data updates on the one hand, and reproduction of old results on the other.

-Besides the continously changing version `c`, we have the fixed, year-bound versions.
+Besides the continuously changing version `c`, we have the fixed, year-bound versions.
 In SHEBANQ,
 it will not be possible to publish queries and annotations executed against the `c` version.
 It is likely that they will break, when version `c` is modified, week after week.
 So, saved queries against this version are not guaranteed to show their original results.

 For reliable query saving, every one or two years a new fixed version, called `2017`, `2019`, ... will be added to SHEBANQ.

 Fixed versions in SHEBANQ will remain there forever, and publishing queries and annotations against fixed versions will remain supported.